Ahmet Çakar: Bikini controversy

 In 2008 Çakar challenged Fenerbahçe on live TV.
 He stated that if Fenerbahçe qualifies for the Quarter-finals in the UEFA Champions League, he will wear a bikini.
 That year, Fenerbahçe qualified for the quarter-finals, and photoshopped images of Çakar in a bikini were shown in newspapers.
 A bikini company, sunset mayo, announced that they will be "more than happy to help Mr. Çakar keep his promise".
 Another swimsuit company, Zeki Triko, sent their most expensive swimsuit to Çakar for free, adding that it is "merely worthy of his excellence".

 Çakar subsequently received hundreds of packages of gifts made up of swimwear.
 He later stated that "it was merely a joke, come on, gentlemen".
 He also stated that he liked and laughed at the jokes and images, but was scared of his wife's reaction.
 In 2015, Fenerbahçe released a video making fun of Çakar and reminding him that he still hasn't kept his promise.

 UEFA 2013 quarter-final draws controversy

 In March 2013, Çakar appeared on TV claiming that the draws for the quarter-finals of UEFA's club competitions had been fixed by those making the draw "carrying metal objects that sensed vibrations in the balls being selected."

 Claims about aliens and Saddam Hussein

 In 2014, Çakar claimed in a football discussion that Saddam Hussein is secretly alive, and that aliens are real.
-Claiming that his knowledge about aliens is deepy rooted, he added that "the aliens changed their ways, they now disguise themselves as aliens.
+Claiming that his knowledge about aliens is deeply rooted, he added that "the aliens changed their ways, they now disguise themselves as aliens.
 Maybe they want to help us.
 They are protecting Obama."